-At Brompton Community Primary School, we understand that we are legally required to comply with welfare requirements as stated in the Statutory Framework for the Early Years Foundation Stage 2021.
+At Brompton Community Primary School, we understand that we are legally required to comply with welfare requirements as stated in the Statutory Framework for the Early Years Foundation Stage 2017.
 Our safeguarding and welfare procedures are outlined in our safeguarding policy.
+See Appendix 1 for further information.